 Source(s): SNB

 Chart 6

 TRANSACTIONS IN THE SIC SYSTEM

-Median and average amount per transaction - retail payments (in CHF)
+Median and average amount per transaction - retail payments (in CHF) $\,$

-Source(s): SNB 3 PARTICIPATION SIC ADMISSION CATEGORIES The primary form of admission is 'SIC participation with a sight deposit account'.
+3 PARTICIPATION SIC ADMISSION CATEGORIES The primary form of admission is 'SIC participation with a sight deposit account'.
 SIC participants in this admission category hold a settlement account in the SIC system and a sight deposit account at the SNB.
 This form of admission allows participants to enter payments for themselves and on behalf of their customers in the SIC system.
-It is used particularly by banks, securities firms, companies with fintech licences, insurance companies and FMIs.
-Another type of SIC admission is 'SIC participation without a sight deposit account'.
-This admission category applies to third-party system operators which are able to effect debits and credits to the SIC settlement accounts of other SIC participants.
+It is used particularly by banks, securities firms, licensed fintech companies, insurance companies and FMIs.
+The second type of SIC admission is 'SIC participation without a sight deposit account'.
+This admission category applies to third-party system operators which are able to effect debits and credits to the SIC settlement accounts of other SIC participants, provided the said third-party system operator has received one-off authorisation in this respect from the SIC participant in question.
 This special form of admission is primarily used by service providers in the interbank area.
-In principle, the SIC system only permits direct participation, i.e. participation is effected without another SIC participant acting as intermediary.
-This distinguishes the SIC system from many other RTGS systems in which only large banks participate directly, while acting as an interface for other institutions.
-PARTICIPANTS IN THE SIC SYSTEM - BANKS AND OTHER FINANCIAL INSTITUTIONS
+In principle, the SIC system only permits direct participation, i.e. participation is effected without another SIC participant acting as intermediary.7 This distinguishes the SIC system from many other RTGS systems in which only large banks participate directly, while acting as an interface for other institutions.8 PARTICIPANTS IN THE SIC SYSTEM - BANKS AND OTHER FINANCIAL INSTITUTIONS

 Banks are the main participants in the SIC system, but other financial institutions also participate.
-The majority of the current 319 participants (as at end-2021) which make payments for themselves and on behalf of their customers are banks.
-10 The remainder are securities firms, cash processing operators, companies with fintech licences, insurance companies and FMIs (cf. chart 7).
+The majority of the current 311 participants (as at end-2022 which make payments for themselves and on behalf of their customers are banks.
+The remainder are securities firms, cash processing operators, licensed fintech companies, insurance companies and FMIs (cf. chart 7).
 Some participants are domiciled abroad.

-In addition, six third-party system operators are currently admitted to the SIC system (as at end-2021).
+In addition, six third-party system operators are currently admitted to the SIC system (as at end-2022).
 For instance, the SIC system is linked to the SECOM securities settlement system of the central securities depository SIX SIS Ltd, whereby SIX SIS Ltd participates in the SIC system as a third-party system operator.
 As a result of this link, it is possible to settle the delivery and payment obligations arising from the purchase or sale of securities on a delivery-versus-payment basis.
 The delivery of securities takes place in SECOM, while SIX SIS Ltd as third-party system operator triggers the corresponding payment from the payer's SIC account, which is simultaneously settled in the SIC system.

 Chart 7

 SIC PARTICIPANTS

 Number of participants by category